fdw/rofimoji/README.md

 If you have any arguments for rofi, you can make `rofimoji` pass them through like this: `rofimoji --rofi-args="-columns 3"`.

+You can also define your own set of emojis (or whatever) and use `rofimoji` to pick them by providing the `--emoji-file` (`-f`) parameter.
+This could be helpful if you want them ordered in some way, only use a subset or if you want non-English descriptions.

 ## Installation

 ### Arch